Does your track ever feel too static or lack depth?

 Without warping the audio file, we’re going to transpose it down 24 semitones, which will conveniently stretch the audio to be approximately the same length as our soundscape.
 This will make the sound less harsh and recognizable.

 Let’s apply some processing to turn this recording into a textural layer.
-By applying a series of Grain Delay, Ping Pong Delay, Reverbs, Compression, and EQ effects, we’ll turn this series of noises into an ever-evolving soundscape.
-Since this sample has no audible key-signature, it makes for a perfect accent to our tonal soundscape.
+By applying a series of Grain Delay, Ping Pong Delay, Reverbs, Compression, and EQ, we’ll turn this series of noises into an ever-evolving soundscape.
+Since this sample has no audible key signature, it makes for a perfect accent to our tonal soundscape.

 Next, we add multiple reverbs to even out and widen the layer.
-In this case, we used Native Instrument’s Replika and Valhalla DSP’s ValhallaRoom as our reverbs to generate some variation, but you can replicate this effect with any stock reverb with a long decay and high wet/mix setting.
-Don’t be afraid to experiment – some fun parameters to tweak are the reflection and size settings.
+In this case, we used Native Instrument’s Replika and Valhalla DSP’s ValhallaRoom as our reverbs to generate some variation, but you can replicate this effect with any stock reverb with a long decay and high wet/mix ratio.
+Don’t be afraid to experiment; some fun parameters to tweak are the reflection and room size settings.

 Here’s how it sounds layered with our initial soundscape:

-Now that the core of our soundscape is complete, we can add a few more ear-candy details to really take it to the next level.
+Now that the core of our soundscape is complete, we can add a few more details to really top it off.

-Start by creating a MIDI chord progression of your track, and choosing a plucked synth or any sound that has a distinctive attack and a short decay.
-Now you can either manually turn your chord progression into an arpeggio, or add an arpeggiator to the MIDI track.
-This device will create an arpeggiated sequence automatically for you by using the MIDI notes within the chord and following the parameters you input.
-For this example, we used the Ableton stock Arpeggiator to create a 1/16 converging sequence.
+Start by creating a MIDI version of your chord progression.
+Assign it to a plucked synth, or any sound that has a distinctive attack and a short decay.
+Now you can either manually turn your chord progression into an arpeggio, or add an Arpeggiator to the MIDI track.
+This device will create an arpeggiated sequence automatically for you by using the MIDI notes within the chord.
+For this example, we created a 1/16 converging sequence.

-To really turn this sound into an additional layer for our soundscape, we have to process it further with the use of delays and reverbs (by now you should have picked up that to create soundscapes you need lots of delays and reverbs).
+To turn this sound into a seamless layer for our soundscape, we have to process it further with the use of delays and reverbs (by now you should have picked up on the fact that to create soundscapes, you need lots of delays and reverbs).

-First of all, we’ll completely change the nature of the arpeggio by freezing and flattening the arpeggiated sequence, and then we’ll warp it, stretch it, and transpose it 12 semitones up.
+First of all, we’ll completely change the nature of the arpeggio by freezing and flattening the arpeggiated sequence, and then we’ll warp it, stretch it, and transpose it up by 12 semitones.

-We’ll now break up the sound into tiny fragments and grains by selecting the “Beats” warp mode.
-Select the transient loop mode and lower the transient envelope down to about 20.
+We’ll now break up the sound into tiny fragments and grains by selecting the Beats warp mode.
+Select the Transient Loop Mode and lower the transient envelope down to about 20.
 In this warping mode, Ableton identifies all the transient markers of the sample, and plays each segment to its end and then stops until the next one.
-The envelope sets the duration of a volume fade applied after each transient, almost like a gating effect.
-At 100 there’s no fade, while at 0 the volume decays immediately.
+The envelope sets the duration of a volume fade that’s applied after each transient, similar to a gating effect — at 100 there’s no fade, while at 0 the volume decays immediately.

 To smooth out all these tiny grains and bleeps, we’ll apply a Ping Pong Delay, Ableton’s new Echo plugin, and a big reverb.

-This creates a nice lush, icy bed of sound that fills the higher frequencies of our soundscape.
-Since we don’t want this layer to play throughout our soundscape, we’ll just cut out a few parts that we like and scatter them throughout the duration of the sound.
-The end result is a nice complex soundscape that gives the listener a chance to focus on the tiny textural details and evolving movements.
+This creates a lush bed of sound that occupies the higher frequencies of our soundscape.
+Since we don’t want this layer to play throughout our soundscape, we’ll just cut out a few parts that we like and scatter them throughout.
+The end result is a nice complex soundscape that gives the listener a chance to focus on its textural details and evolving movements.

-While these are just basic guidelines for creating soundscapes, there are really no strict rules when it comes to creating them.
-Feel free to experiment with different effects and parameters – don’t be afraid to try doing something that nobody else has done before.
+This tutorial represents just one way of creating a soundscape — there are really no strict rules when it comes to designing them.
+Feel free to experiment with different effects and parameters yourself, and don’t be afraid to try something that nobody else has done before.

-Do you have any tips or tricks to share?
+Do you have any tips or tricks to share in regards to soundscapes and sound design?
 Let us know in the comments below.